 Are you looking for some ways to encourage the kids in your group to talk and listen to God?
 If so, check out these suggestions for teaching children about prayer.

-For the past 3 years, I’ve been a coteacher of DWELL Marvel at my church.
-I am excited about the new CRCNA Digital Library because it’s going to make preparing and teaching easier for me!
+For the past 3 years, I’ve taught DWELL Marvel at my church.
+I am excited because the new CRCNA Digital Library is going to make preparing and teaching easier for me!

 You are invited to use Seeking God’s Face to pray for and along with the delegates by downloading a free synod sampler of this devotional book.

 The new CRC hymnal Lift Up Your Hearts is more than just a songbook.
 Did you know that, in addition to songs, the hymnal also includes readings, Scripture, and prayers?

 In Shaped by God, twelve experts share their perspectives on faith formation at home, in worship, in education, in intergenerational contexts, in people with developmental disabilities, and more.

 Whether you're a first-timer or have years of experience, The Elder's Handbook will help you carry out your ministry with compassion, grace, and effectiveness.

 These are my thoughts on how I would use the Digital Library, to get others thinking about how they could use it, and how it could benefit their church.
 Every church, and every teacher, is...

 Think about all those children who are learning about the love of Jesus!
 That's amazing!posted on: Choosing Curriculum?
 Join the Family!